 Ms. Elbaz, originally from Israel, began teaching Hebrew and Judaic Studies at CCJDS in 2002.
 After a break of a few years in which she had 3 children and moved back to Israel, CCJDS welcomed Ms. Elbaz back as a Hebrew and Judaics teacher in both Lower and Upper School.
 She also enjoys teaching electives like cooking and mosaics as well as serving as a grade-level advisor.
 Previously, Ms. Elbaz worked as an English teacher and advisor at Amirim High School in Kfar Vradim.
 BA in Education from HaKibbutzim College major English.
 Joined CCJDS in 2002.

 Prior to joining CCJDS, Ms. Kia worked for seven years in an aftercare program, facilitating enrichment activities and providing academic support to elementary and middle school students.
 Ms. Kia first came to CCJDS in 2017 as a substitute teacher and aftercare assistant.
-Now, as a full-time Teaching Intern, she supports Lower School teachers and students in the classroom and assists in Aftercare.
+For the past two years, she has been a full-time Teaching Intern, supporting Lower School teachers and students in the classroom.
+She is excited to be one of the Kindergarten Teaching Assistants this year.
 Ms. Kia has a BS in Biology from San Francisco State University.
 Joined CCJDS in 2017.